Global-Witness/augmenta/docs/examples/donations/README.md

         The company [provides various web based business services](https://www.bloomberg.com/profile/company/1200719Z:LN), including a web based search engine which includes various options such as web, image, directory, and news searches.
       confidence: 10
+  - input: "John Smith"
+    output:
+      industry: Don't know
+      explanation: |
+        The documents about John Smith refer to multiple people, so there's no way to accurately assess what industry this particular individual belongs to.
+      confidence: 1
 ```

 A few things to note about the configuration: